RBNZ's Conway: more uncertainty around GDP projections due to cyclone

-WELLINGTON, Feb 23 (Reuters) - A cyclone that hit New Zealand earlier this month was leading to greater uncertainty around GDP projections, the Reserve Bank of New Zealand's chief economist Paul Conway said on Tuesday.
+WELLINGTON, Feb 23 (Reuters) - A cyclone that hit New Zealand earlier this month was leading to greater uncertainty around GDP (gross domestic product) projections, the Reserve Bank of New Zealand's chief economist Paul Conway said on Thursday.

 ((Alasdair.Pal@thomsonreuters.com; +61 291 717 228; Reuters Messaging: alasdair.pal.reuters.com@reuters.net))